k-rns/2020-05-22-WHOI-Python/index.md

 LOCATION
 {% endcomment %}

-This is a course for the Woods Hole Oceanographic Institution will be tought on-line through Zoom.
+This is a course will be tought on-line through Zoom.

 {% comment %}